gabyguedezh/cocktail-recipe-book/README.md

 ##### Existing features

-Below, you'll read about the different parts of your project, described briefly.

 - Reading featured cocktails: The highest rated recipes appear on the homepage.
 - All cocktails: Users can freely browse through the whole repository of recipes.
-- Sort: Users can sort recipes by rating or choose to see newset first.
+- Sort: Users can sort recipes by rating or choose to see newest first.
 - See a recipe: Users can see individual recipes with their own URLs.
 - Rate a recipe: In the individual view of each recipe, users have the option to rate them one to five starts.
 - Login: Users can create a username to access the private section, insights, and personal cocktail repo.
-- My Dashboard: Loged users can see insights about the recipes they upload including number of uploads, recipes bu sirit, flavour, and cocktail type.
+- My Dashboard: Logged users can see insights about the recipes they upload including number of uploads, recipes by spirit, flavour, and cocktail type.
 - Interactive graphs: Users can cross reference the graphs in their dashboard  section to get interesting insights.
-- My recipes: Users can browse thourhg recipes they've created, sorting them out by rating or by newset first.
+- My recipes: Users can browse through recipes they've created, sorting them out by rating or by newest first.
 - My recipe cards: Each card on the my recipes section contains basic information about a recipe (name, description, rating, base spirit, cocktail type, flavour and date of creation).
 The cards also have links that allow users to open, edit or delete their recipes.
 - Search: Users can search through the database by manipulating four selectors (base spirit, type, flavour and vegan) which are cross-referenceable.
-- Results: Users will see the numbers of results of a query, and each result will have a link in the cocktail name, as well as a short description.
+- Results: Users will see the number of results of a query, and each result will have a link in the cocktail name, as well as a short description.
 - Pagination: There is a pagination allowing users to easily navigathe through the search results.
 - Add a cocktail form: Users can fill a form to add all the necessary information to add new cocktails to the database.
 - Edit a cocktail form: Users can open an existing cocktail and make changes to it.